People often ask… how can I help Attawapiskat First Nation?

 Write to Prime Minister Justin Trudeau expressing your support for action on providing clean drinking water to First Nations.
 Include the hashtag #FIRSTWATER.
 Contact the Prime Minister here.

 We acknowledge the support of FACTOR, the Government of Canada and Canada’s private radio broadcasters.
 Ce projet est financé en partie par FACTOR, le gouvernement du Canada et les radiodiffuseurs privés du Canada.
 We acknowledge the support of Canada Council for the Arts.
 Nous remercions le Conseil des arts du Canada de son soutien.
 We acknowledge funding support from the Ontario Arts Council, Conseil des arts de l’Ontario, an agency of the Government of Ontario.
-Special thanks to the Radio Starmaker Fund.
+Special thanks to Radio Starmaker Fund, and SOCAN Foundation.